 This stage can best be described as planning.
 For example:

 - If you are seeking to change custody, when is the best time for a trial to occur?

 - If you have custody of a child under the Temporary Orders, should you delay the trial or move more quickly?

 - In a divorce, what types of debt do you want to avoid taking settling your case?

 - What witnesses are most critical, and how can their testimony be protected (i.e. change of heart, bad memory, etc)?

 Gerald Tadlock is an experienced family law attorney who brings years of experience and creativity to your case.
 You will not receive “cookie cutter” advice, but outside-the-box thinking.
 You will also be part of the planning and preparation process.
 Because this is your life, these are your children, and this is your case.
 We are here to make your life better.

-Once the Strategy Phase of the family law dispute has concluded, then it is time to resolve your case.
+Once the Strategy Phase of the family law dispute ends, it is time for resolution.